 Shots must not overlap in worker-based VPMS, only events may.
 VidiCore does not have this restriction.

-There is no predefined Default Shotlist in an Enterprise MAM Solution as it was in worker-based VPMS.
+There is no predefined Default Shotlist in an on-prem/hybrid/BYOC MAM solution as it was in worker-based VPMS.
 The Default Shotlist often lead to misunderstandings as it never had been clearly defined what the Default Shotlist should contain.
-In an Enterprise MAM Solution the preferred way to go is to create properly designed segment lists for each specific use-case.
+In an on-prem/hybrid/BYOC MAM Solution the preferred way to go is to create properly designed segment lists for each specific use-case.

 The concept of a representative thumbnail for a video (where the default shotlist also was used for in worker-based VPMS) is modelled by VidiCore via the

-The term “shotlists” was not re-used for Enterprise MAM solutions for several reasons:
+The term “shotlists” was not re-used for on-prem/hybrid/BYOC MAM solutions for several reasons:

 “shot” was a very misleading word in the VPMS world already because others understood different things when hearing “shots”.

 The shot concept in VPMS was rather restrictive (shots must not overlap, restricted metadata set).

 MediaPortal initially has chosen segments as wording for this concept.